-G scale is a scale for model railways, and because of its size and durability, G scale is often used outdoors.
+G gauge is a scale for model railways, and because of its size and durability, G scale is often used outdoors.
 Such installations are known as garden railways.

 G scale was introduced by Ernst Paul Lehmann Patentwerk under their brand name of LGB, meant for indoor/outdoor use.
 Lehman was, until its recent bankruptcy, the major European manufacturer of G scale trains, and considered the one that really made garden railways popular.
 Their trains are sold as the Lehmann Gross Bahn (or "Lehmann Big Train").
 Lehman Patentwerk was founded in 1881 and started producing LGB in 1968.
 It produced models of European and US originals, of steam, diesel and electric prototypes as well as a large range of coaches, trucks and accessories.

 The term "G scale" is a misnomer, as the actual scale of the trains that run on it vary from system to system, country to country.
 G scale is more correctly called "G Gauge", as the gauge of the track, 45 mm or about 1.75 inches, is the one consistency.

 The name comes from the German groß (meaning "big").
 Traditionally, G scale is the use of 45 mm gauge track, as used for standard gauge (Gauge 1) models, for modelling 1,000 mm (3 ft 3+3.8 in) narrow gauge railways, using the correct scale of 1:22.5.
 Metre gauge is the most common narrow gauge in Europe, where it is known as IIm.

 Some people think that the "G" in G Scale stands for Garden Scale This is also a misnomer, but the term Garden Trains has pick up usage over the last several years in the media to describe G Scale Trains.